pakket-project/spec/README.md

 # spec

-Packages available in Stew are seperated in 2 repositories.
+Packages available in Pakket are seperated in 2 repositories.
 These are:

 - core
   - core-testing
 - community
   - community-testing

-The Core repository is maintained by Stew contributors and has the most important packages, like programming languages, compilers, the most-used tools and more.
+The Core repository is maintained by Pakket contributors and has the most important packages, like programming languages, compilers, the most-used tools and more.

 The Community repository is inspired from Arch Linux's AUR.
-Everybody can publish packages to the Community repository, and people can vote out packages if they are duplicates, malware, etc. Stew has first-party support for the Community repository, but it must be enabled by the user.
+Everybody can publish packages to the Community repository, and people can vote out packages if they are duplicates, malware, etc. Pakket has first-party support for the Community repository, but it must be enabled by the user.

 ## Central Git repository (core)